mmgrt/Tweety/README.md

 # How it works
 You **Register a webhook** by url, that's your server, to **Handle incoming messages**.
 Then you **Subscribe** to a webhook by `Webhook Id`, then your server will recieve **Events** for any incoming OR outgoing direct message for/ from the signed in/ subscribed user (in most cases, the user is a bot).

+# What for?
+Well, I'd say mainly for Bots, the **WebhooksManager** and the **SubscriptionsManager** will be used once, mostly to register and subscribe your bot twitter account to your server, so you can get any DM as an event and handle it.

 # Documentaion